pantheon-systems/certificate-authentication-for-jenkins/readme.md

 # Certificate Authentication for Jenkins

-This Jenkins plugin allows for extracting OU and DN fields from client-side SSL certificates for authentication purposes.
+This Jenkins plugin allows for extracting OU and DN fields (or any fields of your choice) from client-side SSL certificates for authentication purposes.
 It is in active use at Pantheon.

 Building and installing
 =======================